5 MIN READ

 Figure 2.
 Varying degrees of injury to seedlings from cold water uptake in the same field.

-From VE to V6 (6 collared leaves) the seedling growing point remains below the soil surface and is generally protected from freezing air temperatures.
-If the air temperature falls below 28° F for several hours, the growing point can be damaged or killed.
-When temperatures remain above 28° F, foliar injury or death can occur, but the growing point is usually protected by the warmth of the soil, which can allow new growth to appear within a few days.2 Dead leaves may constrict around the seedling causing the new leaves to be deformed as they struggle to push through the dead tissue.
+From the VE to V6 (six collared leaves) growth stages, the seedling growing point remains below the soil surface and is generally protected from freezing air temperatures.1,2 If the air temperature falls below 28°F(−2°C) for several hours, the growing point can be damaged or killed.
+While foliar injury or death can also occur when air temperatures remain above 28°F(−2°C), the growing point is usually protected by the warmth of the soil, which can allow new growth to appear within a few days.2 If this new growth occurs, dead leaves may constrict around the seedling, causing the new leaves to deform as they struggle to push through the dead tissue.
+This is one of several potential observable effects of cold on emerging seedlings.

 Figure 4.
 Smaller plants showing nitrogen deficiency symptoms.